opentmf/opentmf-v4-clients/README.md

         patch: OTHER_PATCH_PRODUCT_ORDER
         delete: OTHER_DELETE_PRODUCT_ORDER_BY_ID
 ```
-For more detailed configuration options, please consult the documentation on the pia-web-clients library README document.
+For more detailed configuration options, please consult the documentation on the opentmf-web-clients library README document.

 ### WebClient, TokenService and ClientProperties Bean Configurations
-The PiA TMF v4 Clients Library requires 3 beans to be exposed prefixed by the connection id for each configured web client.
+The OpenTMF v4 Clients Library requires 3 beans to be exposed prefixed by the connection id for each configured web client.

-For example, for a configured web client named dnext, the following three beans must be exposed:
+For example, for a configured web client named dnext, the following three beans must have been exposed:

 - `dnextWebClient`
 - `dnextTokenService`
 - `dnextClientConfiguration`

-Thanks to the `pia-openid-webclients-starter` autoconfiguration library, these beans are already exposed automatically.
+Thanks to the `opentmf-openid-webclients-starter` autoconfiguration library, these beans are already exposed automatically.

-### Expose TmfClient Beans
+### Expose `TmfClient` Beans
-TMF Client library provides a ClientProvider bean per endpoint to construct the implementation dynamically using the preferred web client.
+TMF Client library provides a `TmfClientProvider` bean per endpoint to construct the implementation dynamically using the preferred web client.

 In our microservice, we need to expose a customized ObjectMapper and the requested TMF client implementations as beans in a configuration class similar to the following: